uct-cbio/proteomics-pipelines/singularity/mqmetaproteomics/README.md

 mqmetaproteomics.sh singularity_config.yaml
 ~~~

-The output will appear in the outdir parameter specified in the config file.
+The output will appear as per the outdir parameter specified in the config file.